t-o-l-i-x/chronify/README.md

 # chronify
-A tool for organizing phone calls recordings made by different phones in chronological order and canonical name.
+A tool for organizing phone call recordings made by different phones in a chronological order and with normalized names.